ashhendrata/ReelRadar/README.md

 *Enter ReelRadar, your new best friend for movie nights.
 No more back-and-forth between platforms or endless browsing.
 We are here to help.* &nbsp;

 - 🎥 This project has a robust search functionality that allows users to discover where specific movies or TV shows are available across multiple streaming platforms!
 - 🍿 With the use of Next.js and TailwindCSS for responsive styling, the project as a whole allows users to enter any movie or TV show and find out where they can watch them.
-- 💿 In order to display up-to-date information, I used third-party API to fetch details about the inputed movies or TV shows.
+- 💿 In order to display up-to-date information, I used third-party API to fetch details about the inputed movies or TV shows. &nbsp;

 ## Instructions:
 - Enter the movie or TV show of your choice